1968’s 50th Reunion

 The unique personality of every 50th Reunion Class is reflected in the special designated Class Gift Purpose they create in consultation with College leadership.
 In addition to Scholarship Funds, recent examples of designated gifts include The Class of 1961 Center for Development Economics Endowment, The Class of 1954 Tutorial Fund and The Class of 1958 Lounge in the Paresky Student Center.
 Every member of the Class has the opportunity to donate to the Class Gift Purpose and while all gifts count toward the 50th Gift Total, only gifts to the designated Class Gift Purpose support this special initiative.

-In addition to outright gifts of cash or stock, Williams offers creative planned giving strategies that allow prospective donors to leverage their philanthropy while possibly providing income for life, maximizing charitable income tax deductions or taking advantage of unique assets to make a gift.
-Please contact Margaret McComish and the Gift Planning office at (413) 597-3538 or (877) 374-7526 or email@example.com for more information.
-You can also visit the Gift Planning Website.
+In addition to outright gifts of cash or stock, Williams offers creative planned giving strategies that allow prospective donors to leverage their philanthropy while possibly providing income for life, maximizing charitable income tax deductions or taking advantage of unique assets.
+To make a gift, please contact Margaret McComish and the Gift Planning office at (413) 597-3538 or (877) 374-7526 or [email protected] for more information.
+You can also visit giftplanning.williams.edu/50th-reunion-gift-planning-materials.